Urologists & Sexual Medicine Experts located in Beverly Grove, Los Angeles, CA.

 You may need to clean your bowels with a laxative or enema the day before surgery, depending on which robotic procedure you undergo.
 Stop taking certain medications if your urologist recommends it.

-Right before robotic surgery, your provider gives you general anesthesia to put you to sleep or regional anesthesia with a sedative, so you’re awake but don’t feel any pain.
+Right before surgery, your provider gives you general anesthesia to put you to sleep or regional anesthesia with a sedative, so you’re awake but don’t feel any pain.
 They might give you an antibiotic before the procedure to prevent infection.

 Your urologist makes tiny incisions and removes or repairs tissues, which might take several hours using the up-to-date da Vinci robotic technology.
 They close the incision site and take you to a recovery area to rest.

-Depending on which robotic surgery you undergo, you may stay in the surgical center for a night or two.
+Depending on which surgery you undergo, you may stay in the surgical center for a night or two.
 Take all medications as prescribed and follow additional post-surgery instructions.
 After certain procedures, you might wear a urinary catheter for a week or two.

 Take it easy and avoid strenuous physical activity, driving, and sexual activity until your doctor says it’s okay.
 Attend all follow-up appointments with your urologist so they can monitor your progress, and call the Comprehensive Urology office if you experience new or worsening symptoms after surgery.